 15 Play the finished clip.
+When you are finished close the floating meter.

-The changes in volume are seamless, yet are all within the standard dialogue range.
+The changes in volume are seamless yet are all within the standard dialogue range.
 Did you notice that the levels are also in the yellow range on the meters?
 The more you work with dialogue, the quicker you'll become at recognizing levels and making the necessary adjustments.